Tench-class submarine: GUPPY III

 Nine submarines, three of them belonging to the Tench class (Pickerel, Remora, and Volador), were upgraded from GUPPY II to GUPPY III in 1959–63 as part of the Fleet Rehabilitation and Modernization II (FRAM II) program.
 The three Tenches were lengthened by 15 ft in the forward part of the control room to provide a new sonar space, berthing, electronics space, and storerooms.
 A taller "Northern" sail was included for improved surfaced operations in rough seas; this was also backfitted to some other GUPPY and Fleet Snorkel boats.
-The BQG-4 Passive Underwater Fire Control Feasibility Study (PUFFS) sonar system, with three tall domes topside, was fitted.
+The BQG-4 Passive Underwater Fire Control Feasibility Study (PUFFS) sonar system, with three tall "Shark fin" domes topside, was fitted.
 Additionally, fire control upgrades allowed the Mark 45 nuclear torpedo to be used.

 Radar picket

 The advent of the kamikaze demonstrated the need for a long range radar umbrella around the fleet.
 Radar picket destroyers and destroyer escorts were put into service, but they proved vulnerable in this role as they could be attacked as well, leaving the fleet blind.
 A submarine, though, could dive and escape aerial attack.
 Four submarines including the Tench-class boat Remora prototyped the concept at the end of World War II but were not used in this role.
 Ten fleet submarines were later converted for this role in 1946–53 and redesignated SSR as radar picket submarines.
 Three Tench-class boats (Requin, Spinax, and Tigrone) were among those converted, the first two in 1946 under Project Migraine I. Tigrone would be converted under Migraine II (aka project SCB 12) in 1948, and the other two would be upgraded to this standard with powerful air search and height finding radars installed on masts, and with the after torpedo room converted into an electronics space with torpedoes and tubes removed.

 The SSRs proved only moderately successful, as the radars themselves proved troublesome and somewhat unreliable, and the boats' surface speed was insufficient to protect a fast-moving carrier group.
 The radars were removed and the boats reverted to general purpose submarines after 1959.